 What’s my time commitment?

-The skirt class runs for 6 weeks, and the dress course runs for 8 weeks.
-During the course duration, I will send you weekly email updates and check ins to support you through the modules and exercises.
-The course is designed to take 2 to 3 hours a week.
+You can work at your own pace, or follow a recommended syllabus and timeline.
+The course is designed to take 3 to 4 hours a week.
 When you enroll you will have permanent access to the courses you have purchased.
 If you need to take your time, or work at your own pace, or go on vacation during our course durations, you definitely can!

 If you know you are a slower worker, the self paced option is the best bet.
-For folks who need more accountability, the group lead aspect will be very helpful.
-I do expect that you carefully evaluate your skill level.
-To take this course you should have been sewing for at least a year and have completed at least 5 garments on your own start to finish.
+For folks who need more accountability following the syllabus will give you things to do each week.
+I do expect that you carefully evaluate your skill level and desire to complete the coursework.
+You will work hard in this course and it's going to be very different than sewing patterns you may have encountered before.

 This sounds like a lot of work- how can I know that I will be able to complete the course in the required amount of time?

-While each course follows a timeline of emails and weekly tasks, once enrolled you do not have to follow it.
-It is a suggested timeline, for those who want more structure and support and guidance of when to do a certain task so that you can easily manage your time and also be able to work on other sewing projects on your table.
+It is a lot of work!
+While each course follows a timeline of emails and weekly tasks, once enrolled you do not have to follow it and most students who have taken the course so far have preferred to work at their own pace.
+It is a suggested timeline, for those who want more structure and support and guidance of when to do a certain task so that you can manage your time and also be able to work on other sewing projects on your table.

 If you want to slow it down, or life gets really busy, you will have continuous access to the course, so you can follow at your own pace and participate on your own schedule.

-This course is a commitment and it will teach you innovative and advanced methodologies.
+This course is a commitment and it will teach you advanced methodologies.
 It is good to think of it like enrolling in a college course, and that you will have a syllabus to complete, and projects to create in a certain order.
-If you have the desire to advance, it does take study, practice, and participation in the plan I’ve created for you.
 However, I’m not going to hold you accountable to a missed deadline by any means, and you will need to manage your own time and complete the projects before moving on to the next one.

 How is this different than the sewing patterns I'm used to working with?